A Common Pipeline for Harmonizing Electronic Health Record Data for Translational Research: Example: Using PEHRT for Predictive Modeling

 The embedding validation results for detecting known relationship pairs are summarized in Table~\ref{tab:auc_scores}.
-Overall, PEHRT-based embeddings outperform most PLM-based embeddings in terms of discrimination.
+Overall, PEHRT-based embeddings outperform most PLM-based embeddings in discriminating both similarity and relatedness.
 Among PLM-based methods, OpenAI and CODER achieve the strongest results, yet they still fall short of BONMI+.
+This performance gap stems from the fact that PLM-based embeddings are trained primarily on biomedical text corpora and therefore fail to fully capture the nuanced disease patterns and clinical associations present in real-world EHR data.
+By contrast, the PEHRT-based BONMI+ embedding attains the highest performance on both tasks, benefiting from the representational strengths of PLMs while simultaneously integrating cross-institutional EHR information.

+Table~\ref{auc:institu} reports institution-specific results, with AUCs calculated using code pairs drawn from each institution separately.
+As expected, PLM-based embeddings achieve relatively consistent performance across institutions, since they are not trained on institution-specific datasets.
+In contrast, the PMI-SVD embeddings vary substantially by site, performing reasonably well for large datasets such as MGB, but deteriorating in smaller datasets such as MIMIC-IV.
+Notably, BONMI and BONMI+ substantially improve performance across all institutions, with BONMI+ consistently achieving the best scores.
+These gains underscore the advantages of jointly leveraging multi-institutional EHR signals together with semantic information from PLMs.

-This gap arises because PLM-based embeddings are primarily trained on biomedical text corpora and therefore fail to capture the nuanced disease patterns and clinical associations reflected in real-world EHR data.
-By contrast, the PEHRT-based BONMI+ embedding achieves the highest performance on both tasks as it draws on the representational strengths of PLMs while also integrating information across EHR data from multiple institutions.
-For code mapping, the results in Table~\ref{R1} show that the PLM-based embeddings from SapBERT and openAI are superior to BONMI+.
-This result is expected since this code mapping relies heavily on the semantic meaning of code descriptions and underscores our recommendation to validate the PLM-based embeddings individually as they may be more appropriate for some tasks.
+For code mapping, the results in Table~\ref{R1} show that the PLM-based embeddings from SapBERT and OpenAI are superior to BONMI+.
+This result is expected since code mapping relies heavily on the semantic meaning of code descriptions and it underscores our recommendation to validate the PLM-based embeddings individually as they may be more appropriate for semantically-driven tasks.

-\subsubsection{Integrative predictive modeling}
+\subsubsection{Integrative Predictive Modeling}

-For the predictive modeling tasks, Table \ref{tab:feature} presents the rank correlation between the cosine similarities of the candidate features and the GPT-4 scores for the 11 target diseases.
-BONMI+ consistently outperforms the other embeddings in selecting features for all of the diseases.
-In partiular, both BONMI and BONMI+ outperform the PLM-based embeddings as feature selection inherently depends on relationships between codes and CUIs, which are well documented in real-world EHR data.
+For the predictive modeling tasks, Table \ref{tab:feature} presents the rank correlations between the cosine similarities of the candidate features and the GPT-4 scores for the 11 target diseases.
+BONMI+ generally outperforms the other embeddings in selecting features for all diseases.
+In particular, both BONMI and BONMI+ typically outperform the PLM-based embeddings, as feature selection inherently depends on clinical relationships among EHR codes, which are well documented in real-world EHR data.